Matt Vierling Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in MLB.

-- The Rays' 3.79 team ERA ranks third across all league pitching staffs.
+- The Rays have a 3.76 team ERA that ranks second across all MLB pitching staffs.

-- The Rays allow the fifth-fewest home runs in baseball (117 total, 1.1 per game).
+- Rays pitchers combine to allow 117 home runs (one per game), the fifth-fewest in the league.

-- The right-hander last appeared on Sunday against the Houston Astros, when he threw five innings, allowing two earned runs while giving up eight hits.
+- His last appearance came while pitching for the Cleveland Guardians on Sunday when the right-hander threw six scoreless innings against the Chicago White Sox while giving up three hits.

-- The 27-year-old has an ERA of 4.85, with 9.1 strikeouts per nine innings, in 17 games this season.
-Opponents have a .310 batting average against him.
+- The 28-year-old has amassed an ERA of 2.34, with 6.8 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.